Texas Porch

 Fort Worth Botanic Garden Gives the Cultural District a Living Landmark

 The Fort Worth Botanic Garden is part of the outdoor story around the Cultural District, just southwest of downtown.
-It is the oldest botanic garden in Texas, with more than 100 acres holding 23 specialty gardens.
+It covers more than 100 acres and has 23 specialty gardens.

 Two are landmarks in their own right: the Lower Rose Garden, built as a public works project in the 1930s, and the 7.5-acre Japanese Garden, a strolling garden of koi ponds, bridges, cherry trees, and Japanese maples.
 Altogether the grounds hold thousands of plant species.